 Seed creates two default stages when a project is added.
-A dev stage that builds project’s default Git repository branch (usually the master branch) and a production stage that can only be deployed by promoting a working build from a development stage.
+A dev stage that builds project’s default Git repository branch (usually the master branch) and a production or prod stage that can only be deployed by promoting a working build from a development stage.
 A Seed project will always have exactly one production stage, and it cannot be removed.
 However, you can add more development stages that track a specific branch or a pull request.

 The production stage in Seed does not track a branch and cannot be removed